rspber/tsdesktop/README.md

 1. If incidental touch pressed or not calibrated touch illusion occures, try reduce touch speed first

-2. If not all colors are displayed, try reduce tft spped first
+2. If not all colors are displayed, try reduce tft speed first